-Five killed in attack on church in Russia's Dagestan: agencies
+Five killed in attack on church in Russia's Dagestan - agencies

 The injured include two members of local security services and two civilians, also women, the Interfax news agency said.

-Writing by Polina Ivanova; Editing by Toby Chopra
+Additional reporting by Omar Fahmy in Cairo; Writing by Polina Ivanova; Editing by Toby Chopra and Edmund Blair